MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 5 :@ "Hi"
 ```

-You can try that using operator not starting with colon is not possible.
+You can try that using operator which doesn't start with a colon is not possible.
 But you can always make a synonym and then your code more readable:

 ```
 Prelude> data MyTuple3 a b = a @@ b deriving Show